SiggiSmara/tabdetective/README.md

 # tabdetective

-Tabulardata detective looks for tabular data in text files
+Tabulardata detective looks for tabular data in text files.

+It has built in defaults for detecting tabular data that can also be overridden by the user.